Chord Distribution Analysis

 | E7#11/Bb -> Bmaj7/Bb | Resolution (Major) | 1 |

-Improvisation Focus: Modal superimposition over pedal points.
+Improvisation Focus Modal shifting and Triad Pairs over static pedal points.